-She throws another but it goes the complete opposite way and hits a confused Tom in the naked chest.
-“What the hell?”
+She throws another, but it goes the complete opposite direction and hits a confused Tom in the naked chest.
+"What the hell?"

-“What’re you on about?
-I came back with you.”
+"What're you talking about?
+I came back with you."

-“Sure you did.
-You’re just as pathetic as her,” she snaps, nodding her head at me, sitting up against the battered headboard.
-The covers slip off her chest and I’m glad she’s wearing her robe.
+"Sure you did.
+You're just as pathetic as her," she snaps, jerking her head my way, sitting up against the battered headboard.
+The covers slip off her chest and I'm glad she's wearing her robe.

 "At least he wasn't staring at another girl- what're you looking at!?" she screams at me, seeing me still here.

-I quickly get up and leg it down the hall to mine and Luke’s room, hoping he’s still asleep.
-He’s not.
-He’s staring at the ceiling with unshed tears in his eyes.
+I quickly get up and run down the hall to mine and Luke's room, hoping he's still asleep.
+He's not.
+Instead, he's staring at the ceiling with unshed tears in his eyes.